- 125ml/½ Cup Whole Milk

 Allow the choux puffs to cool on a wire rack.

 When you are ready to serve, slice each profiterole in half with a serrated knife (like a hamburger bun), place a scoop of vanilla bean ice-cream on each base and place the tops back on.
-Drizzle with chocolate sauce (recipe to be found here…), decorate with berries/fruit if you wish and serve without delay.
+Drizzle with dark chocolate sauce (recipe to be found here…), decorate with berries/fruit if you wish and serve without delay.

 - If you make the choux pastry without an electric mixer, be sure to allow the hot dough from the saucepan to cool down enough in a mixing bowl before you begin to beat in the eggs.
 This will avoid a nasty case of scrambled egg choux puffs…